 This project is funded under a unique model called the Audacious Project; a new model to inspire change.

-This project involves many researchers at WHOI.
-More information about each can be found by scrolling down on the following webpage: https://twilightzone.whoi.edu/our-bold-ideas/
+This project involves many researchers at WHOI, URI and Elsewhere.
+More information about each can be found on the following webpage: https://twilightzone.whoi.edu/work-impact/meet-the-team/